JoshDoody/joshdoody.github.io/_posts/2018-01-17-recruiter-business-model.md

 But realtors do!

 Of course, the downside of working with a realtor is you have to pay them a percentage of the sale price—that's their commission.
 But that's ok because they'll bring in buyers, show the house and, most importantly, work hard to get the highest possible selling price because they want the biggest commission possible.

 That's great for you because you don't want the hassle of selling the house, and you want to sell it for as much as possible.
 Yes, you have to pay them a bigger commission if they get a better price, but you pocket more money, so that's fine.

 **Here's the secret**

 But that's actually not how it works. **Your realtor doesn't care about getting the best sale price, even if it increases their commission.**

 Don't believe me?

 Let's say you're selling your house and you hire a realtor.
-You list your house at $100,000.
+You list your house at $100,000\.
 The realtor's commission is 3%, so they'll probably get at least $3,000 when your house sells.
 That's their baseline.

+A potential buyer comes along and offers the asking price: $100,000\.
+If your realtor closes the deal, they get $3,000 right now. _But!_ They now know that you may have under-priced your house because someone just came along and offered asking price.
+Chances are that you and your realtor can hold out for that perfect buyer, and possibly get a _better_ selling price.

-But!
-If they can get a better price for your house—say, it sells for $110,000—then you get another $9,700 and *they* also get another $300 for their commission!
+If they can get a better price for your house—say, it sells for $110,000—then you get another $9,700 and _they_ also get another $300 for their commission!
 That $300 will add up as they sell more and more houses.
 Win-win!

 But wait a minute.
 They're not thinking, "Can we get more money by getting a better sale price?"
 They're thinking, "How much more work and time will I have to invest in this deal to earn that extra $300 in commission?"